First-Time GSI Requirements

 - Successfully complete the online course GSI Professional Standards and Ethics in Teaching before they interact with students (in person or online) in their role as an instructor.

 - Enroll in and complete the 300-level pedagogy course for first-time GSIs on teaching in your department.
 All GSIs teaching for the first time on campus must take a 300-level pedagogy course, regardless of prior teaching experience or previous courses taken at other universities.

 Additionally, all first-time GSIs must attend an hour-long Academic Student Employee (ASE) orientation session.
 You must register for this session through the UCB Learning Center; you will need to log in via Blu using your Calnet ID and password.
 In order to register, you will need to have been entered into the Personnel Payroll System (PPS) by your department, and you will need a valid CalNet ID number.
-You should be able to sign up on line beginning two days after the start date of your appointment.
-If you are unable to gain access to the UCB Learning Center online registration system, please contact your department administrator for assistance, or Labor Relations (510-642-7414).
+You should be able to sign up online beginning two days after the start date of your appointment.
+If you are unable to gain access to the UCB Learning Center online registration system, please contact your department administrator for assistance, or Labor Relations (510-643-6001).

 Eligibility to Work as a GSI